Passau: History

 In 1662, a devastating fire consumed most of the city.
 Passau was subsequently rebuilt in the Baroque style.

 Passau was secularised and divided between the Electorate of Bavaria and the Electorate of Salzburg in 1803.
 The portion belonging to Salzburg became part of Bavaria in 1805.

 From 1892 until 1894, Adolf Hitler and his family lived in Passau.
 The city archives mention Hitler being in Passau on four occasions in the 1920s for speeches.
 In addition, Heinrich Himmler spent some time there.

 In November 1933, the building of Nibelungenhalle (Hall of the Nibelungs) was announced.
 Intended to hold 8,000 to 10,000 guests, and another 30,000 in front of it, in 1935 the hall also became quarters for a unit of the Austrian Legion.
 Beginning in 1934, these troops had occupied a building that belonged to Sigmund Mandl, a Jewish merchant.
 That building, in turn, was referred to as SA barracks.

 Beginning in 1940, Passau offered the building at Bräugasse 13 to Volksdeutsche Mittelstelle.

 During World War II, the city also housed three sub-camps of the infamous Mauthausen-Gusen concentration camp: Passau I (Oberilzmühle), Passau II (Waldwerke Passau-Ilzstadt) and Passau III (Jandelsbrunn).
-From January to May 1945, refugees from East Prussia and Silesia passed the city, after May, as the result of ethnic cleansing of neighboring Bohemia and Moravia of their German populace, further waves of refugees arrived in the city.
+From January to May 1945, refugees from East Prussia and Silesia passed the city, after May, as the result of ethnic cleansing of neighbouring Bohemia and Moravia of their German populace, further waves of refugees arrived in the city.

-On May 3, 1945, a message from Major General Stanley Eric Reinhart’s 261st Infantry Regiment stated at 3:15 am: "AMG Officer has unconditional surrender of PASSAU signed by Burgermeister, Chief of Police and Lt.
+On 3 May 1945 a message from Major General Stanley Eric Reinhart’s 261st Infantry Regiment stated at 3:15 am: "AMG Officer has unconditional surrender of PASSAU signed by Burgermeister, Chief of Police and Lt.
 Col of Med Corps there.
 All troops are to turn themselves in this morning."

 It was the site of a post World War II American sector displaced persons camp.

 On 2 June 2013, the old town suffered from severe flooding as a result of several days of rain and its location at the confluence of three rivers.
 Peak elevations of floods as early as 1501 are displayed on a wall at the Old City Hall.
 Flood water reaches the base of that wall on average once every 5 years.